Romuald Tadeusz Giedroyć

-Romuald Giedroyć (Romualdas Giedraitis; Romuald Gedroitze; 7 February 1750 – 15 October 1824) was a Polish-Lithuanian prince from the princely Giedroyć family, who fought in the Bar Confederation, War of 1792 and the Uprising of 1794 as part of the Grand Ducal Lithuanian Army.
+Romuald Tadeusz Giedroyć (Romualdas Giedraitis; Romuald Gedroitze; 7 February 1750 – 15 October 1824) was a Polish-Lithuanian prince from the princely Giedroyć family, who fought in the Bar Confederation, War of 1792 and the Uprising of 1794 as part of the Grand Ducal Lithuanian Army.
 From mid-1812 to early 1813, Giedroyć was also the commander of the Polish-Lithuanian regiments raised during the French invasion of Russia.
 In early 1813, he was captured by the Russians and exiled to Arkhangelsk.
 In 1815, Alexander I of Russia amnestied Giedroyć and made him a Lieutenant general of the Army of Congress Poland.

 Biography

 He came from a Lithuanian princely family.
 His father was Józef Giedroyć, starosta of Bernatowszczyzna, his mother was Józefa Kiełpsz.
 He was born on 7 February 1750 in Babtinas.

 Bar Confederation

 From 1765, he was in the Corps of Cadets in Warsaw.
 Giedroyć began his military career in 1765 as a cadet in the 2nd Foot Regiment of the Grand Ducal Lithuanian Army, part of the Polish-Lithuanian military forces.
 The regiment in which he served followed Casimir Pulaski.
 In it, Giedroyć reached the rank of major.
 In 1771, he served in the unit led by Michał Kazimierz Ogiński.
 At the battle of Stołowicze in 1771, Giedraitis was distinguished by his valour and was wounded eight times.

 After a long recovery he became vice-commander of the 1st Lithuanian National Cavalry Brigade in 1778.
 In 1784 he was delegate to the Grodno Sejm.